hulkund/hulkund.github.io/index.md

 I'm a MEng student at MIT in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi.
 I work on creating trustworthy machine learning models that are robust to distribution shift.
 I am currently applying for PhD programs in computer science!

-I also went to MIT for undergrad and double majored in computer science and mathematics (Course 6/18) with a concentration in Ancient and Medieval Studies.
-I've previously interned at Microsoft Research (x2) and Apple Research.
+I also went to MIT for undergrad and double majored in computer science and mathematics (Course 6 & 18) with a concentration in Ancient and Medieval Studies.
+I've previously interned at Microsoft Research (x2) Apple Research, and Amadeus.

 I'm also on [Twitter](https://twitter.com/NHulkund) and [Mastodon]().
 Feel free to contact me at nhulkund@mit.edu!

-## Research Interest
+## Research Interests

 I'm interested in building theoretically-motivated machine learning systems robust to real world distribution shifts.
 My other interests include interpretability, optimal transport, foundations of ML, and AI applications in healthcare/climate domains.